La Leyenda de la Mancha

-La Leyenda de La Mancha (The Legend of La Mancha) is an album by the Spanish folk metal band Mägo de Oz released in 1998.
+La Leyenda de La Mancha (The Legend of La Mancha) is the third studio album by Spanish folk metal band Mägo de Oz, released in 1998.
 It is a concept album, specifically a modern-day retelling of the Spanish classic Don Quixote.
 The song "Molinos de Viento" is one of Mägo de Oz's biggest hits and is often the concluding song in concerts.